xiedacon/generate/README.md

 After generate repository by template, we use plugins to do next.

-Plugin must be a function and sync execute.
+Plugins must be a sync function.

 ## Make your own